 It's free to look at Gardner Village's bigger-than-life-size witches, and kids 12 and younger can complete a witch scavenger hunt to receive a discounted cookie at Naborhood Bakery.
-Gardner Village, located in West Jordan, offers many more special events during its annual WitchFest, which runs from Sept.
-15 to Oct.
-31, 2018.
+Gardner Village, located in West Jordan, offers many more special events during its annual WitchFest, which runs from mid-September to Halloween.

 Utah Foster Care invites the whole family to decorate a jack-o'-lantern and find out how to help Utah’s children in foster care.
-Joining Utah Foster Care at the Gateway Shopping Center on Oct.
-19, 2018, will be Salt Lake City firefighters and Utah Educational Savings Plan representatives.
+Joining Utah Foster Care at the event, which is held in mid-October at Gateway Shopping Center, will be Salt Lake City firefighters and Utah Educational Savings Plan representatives.

-The Utah Olympic Oval presents its annual Trick-or-Treat Street, a free Halloween event for the whole family, on Oct.
-19, 2018.
+The Utah Olympic Oval presents its annual Trick-or-Treat Street, a free Halloween event for the whole family.
 Activities include indoor trick or treating, bounce houses, a scavenger hunt, Halloween crafts, and a photo booth.
 There's also a climbing wall, pumpkin carving, and a figure-skating show.
 Kids 12 and younger skate free; skates are available for rent.

 Community Halloween Parties